I’ll throw these brands at you: Nike… Saks Fifth Avenue… Harrods… ASOS… Pretty Little Thing… Marks & Spencer.

 Do you know what they have in common?
 Ah… yes.
 The title.
 That’s right, they all publish podcasts.
 Salesforce, home of the world’s heavyweight ecommerce platform champion, Salesforce Commerce Cloud, also has a podcast, called Salesforce Developers Podcast.

-We also have our very own podcast here at United Virtualities, called Recursive Business, where we forge pathways in the ecommerce jungle, sharing our experience and expertise in software development, and in particular SFCC and AEM.
+We also have our very own podcast here at ArganoUV, called Recursive Business, where we forge pathways in the ecommerce jungle, sharing our experience and expertise in software development, and in particular SFCC and AEM.

 “But why would a brand want to publish a podcast, anyway?”